awsdocs/amazon-sns-developer-guide/doc_source/sns-key-management.md

 2,678,400 / 300 * (2 * 1) = 17,856
 ```

-### Example 2: Calculating the Number of AWS KMS API Calls for Multiple Publishers and 2 Topics<a name="example-2-topics-multiple-publishers"></a>
+### Example 2: Calculating the number of AWS KMS API calls for multiple publishers and 2 topics<a name="example-2-topics-multiple-publishers"></a>

 This example assumes the following:
 + The billing period is February 1\-28 \(2,419,200 seconds\)\.